Santiago Carrillo: Second Republic and Civil War

 After the military collapse of the Republican Government, Carrillo fled to Paris and worked to reorganise the party.
 Carrillo spent 38 years in exile, most of the time in France, but also in the USSR and other countries.

 Exile

 In 1944 Carrillo led the retreat of the communist guerrillas from the Aran Valley.

-According to the historian Ricardo de la Cierva, in 1945 Carrillo ordered the execution of fellow communist party member Gabriel León Trilla and helped the Francoist forces to detain his fellow communist Jesús Monzón.
-According to Enrique Líster and de la Cierva, Carrillo also ordered the 1949 execution of fellow communist Joan Comorera, who was saved by the precautions he took.
-In 2005 Carrillo said "yo he tenido que eliminar a alguna persona" (I have had to eliminate someone).
+According to the historian and politician Ricardo de la Cierva, in 1945 Carrillo ordered the execution of fellow communist party member Gabriel León Trilla In 2005 Carrillo said "yo he tenido que eliminar a alguna persona" (I have had to eliminate someone).

+Between April 1946 and January 1947, he served as minister without portfolio in the Republican government-in-exile led by José Giral.

 In August 1948, Carrillo met Soviet leader Joseph Stalin.